 - Keep Everything, But Offer Selects: If you shoot hundreds of frames during your shoot, it would be overwhelming to ask your client to sort through all of them.
 As you color correct and edit, pull the ones you think are the best: both those that are representative of what they asked for and those that stand out just because.

-If you may like to learn from professional photographers, here are 6 recommended portrait photography courses:
+If you may like to learn more from professional photographers, here are some recommended courses: